Acellera/htmd/doc/source/tutorials/system-prep/07-membrane.md

 **Prerequisites:**
 - HTMD installed.
-- You've worked through {doc}`Build a protein with a ligand <02-protein-ligand>` - this tutorial reuses the same NCAA detection / templating / parameterisation pipeline.
+- You've worked through {doc}`Build a protein with a ligand <02-protein-ligand>` - this tutorial reuses the same NCAA detection / templating / parameterization pipeline.

 ## The system